vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *sadyo yasya prabodhena vīracakreśvaro bhavet* //85//

-The lord of the circle of heroes, says the Dī, is the supreme Śiva, which means that the initiated adept who has obtained the knowledge of the six meanings is identifi ed with Śiva.
+The lord of the circle of heroes, says the Dī , is the supreme Śiva, which means that the initiated adept who has obtained the knowledge of the six meanings is identifi ed with Śiva.